Skip to main content

 CA Preferred Chain

 Some CAs offer alternative certificate chains for compatibility.
-Let's Encrypt offers both a DST Root CA X3 chain (expired) and a newer ISRG Root X1 chain.
-Certify The Web v6.x onwards defaults to the newer chain.
+Let's Encrypt offers both a DST Root CA X3 chain (expired) and a newer ISRG Root X1 chain. v6.x onwards of the app defaults to the newer chain for LE.
 If you need to use the older chain (e.g. for old Android compatibility) you can do so by setting the Preferred Chain option under Certificate > Advanced > Certificate Authority - Preferred Chain to DST Root CA X3 and re-requesting your certificate.